Find the best oil painting supplies for beginners, with the essential materials you need to get started.

 Linseed oil also makes the paint runnier, easier to handle and spread much further on the canvas.
 It increases the transparency too.

-Painting surfaces need to be propped up vertically for use with oil.
+Painting surfaces need to be propped up vertically, ideally on an easel for use with oil.
 This is because oil paint dries slowly and becomes tacky as it’s drying.
 This means that dust particles will stick to it if you’re working with it laid down.
 Plus it’s much easier to work with large paintings this way, as you’ll be able to see the whole piece front on.

 I’ll run through the different options, what they’re best used for and give some product recommendations.